 Step #5: Now, you can follow any verification methods to verify your new domain.
 After you do that, Google will recognize that the old BlogSpot blog has changed its name.
 So, after a few days, all BlogSpot URLs will be changed to the new custom domain in Google search results.

 Question: Should I change my blog posts and page permalinks within blog posts?

 No, Blogger uses a permanent redirect to redirect the traffic to the new domain.
 It will also redirect traffic coming from old URLs.

 Question: My new URL only works with/without “www”

 Go back to the Blogger Publishing section and click the edit link near your blog custom URL.
-Check the check box which asks you to redirect traffic from non-www URL to www URL.
+Check the check box which asks you to redirect traffic from a non-www URL to a www URL.

 What to do Next: